LassePladsen/Pygame-Tic-Tac-Toe/README.md

-# Pygame-Tic-Tac-Toe
+# Pygame Tic Tac Toe

-Tic Tac Toe game using Pygame
+Tic Tac Toe project to learn using Pygame.
+Using Python 3.11.